sovity/edc-ce/utils/test-utils/README.md

 ## About this Utility

+A toolset to ease testing.

-Connector Remote for creating simple test data via the management API.
+* Connector Remote for creating simple test data via the management API.
+* E2eTestExtension to bootstrap end-to-end tests using the wrapper API.
+* EdcRuntimeExtensionWithTestDatabase to test single connectors with a database.

 ## Why does this extension exist?